All the 4-legged members of our herd! Photos are credited to:

 Welcome home kids.

 Journey is incredibly skittish and flighty as she is a WILD horse.
 But, as we've seen over the years, there's nothing that loving and care won't change.
 However, Jack has no fear and wants attention from the humans.
-Journey still won't let us near her, but she watches politely at her safe distance as Jack gets loved up by volunteers.
+Journey let's us within a good distance now, but she watches politely at her safe distance as Jack gets loved up by volunteers.

 Journey was nursing her other son, a yearling, and Jack so the nutrients have been sucked from her, literally, making her incredibly skinny.
-She now needs all the food she can get so we can get this mama healthy for her and her little boy's well-being.
+She now needs all the food she can get so we can get this mama healthy for her and her baby's well-being.

 Sponsored by: Georgeta M.